How Hard Is Nursing School? Students Tell All

 You’ll be able to avoid burnout by implementing self-care practices.
 For instance, Megan L. says she enjoys going on walks and cooking healthy meals..
 Natalia D. says the trick for getting through tough times is to remind yourself why you wanted to go to nursing school in the first place.

 “Although it’s important to study and complete your assignments, it’s also important to laugh, relax and enjoy your life,” she says.

 “At the end of the day, you’re working towards a career that’s bigger than you are,” says Samantha S..
 Natalia D. says she knows that a career in nursing can provide security for her family and uses that as motivation.
 Will H. says he loves nursing’s practicality and the satisfaction he feels caring for others.
 No matter what your motivation is, keep it at the forefront of your mind—whether that means creating a mantra for yourself or carrying a picture of a loved one with you.

 “All the time, energy and literal blood, sweat and tears are going to make you a better nurse,” Samantha S. says.

 It’s only natural to be a little unsure of yourself before taking on a new challenge.
-It is important to remember that succeeding in nursing school is not impossible—if you put in the work, get organized and are willing to sacrifice some of your free time in the short term, you could be on your way to a rewarding career.
+Is nursing school hard?
+Sure, it will definitely be a challenge.
+But succeeding in nursing school is possible if you put in the work, get organized and are willing to sacrifice some of your free time in the short term.
+Before you know it, you could be on your way to a rewarding career.

 If you’re considering nursing school, you may be wondering about the TEAS exam, an admissions requirement for many nursing schools.
 Check out our article “Don’t Fear the TEAS Test: 5 Common Questions Answered.”